 In Belgium, I used to be a public relations officer, while continuing my journey as a writer.
 I self-published my first ever short story, Jamais Trop Tard, in a limited number of paperback copies and published the second one, Groom Service, in Muze Magazine (#81).
 I also hosted my own creative writing workshops, for adults and young adults.

-In 2015, my husband and I moved in the U.K. We lived in Brighton and London.
+In 2015, my husband and I moved to the U.K. We lived in Brighton and London.
 I jumped on the occasion to do an MA in Creative Writing at Brunel University London, where I learned a lot about the craft of stories but also the ways to promote yourself as an author.
 I also volunteered at The Ministry of Stories, based in Hackney, where I helped children write their stories.

 In 2019, we moved back to Belgium, where we plan our next adventure.
 I am now working on my novel, Once Upon A Sky, which is the sequel to Finding Maxwell.